DanielZhuGY/Titanic_SurvivalPred/README.md

 - Accuracy: approximately 75%

 ## Idea
+- Women and children first!

+- The lowest resecue rate is in the Third class.
+  - The water enters the fastest after the impact.
+  - Inadequate emergency escape measures.

 |Variable|Explanation|
 |--------|-----------|
 |Pclass|Passangers in Cabin 3 are less likely to survive compare to the rest Cabin|